hexatomic/hexatomic/docs/user/src/usage/formats.md

 Per default, Hexatomic will store its project in its native data format Salt.
 You can, however, import and export corpora from and to different formats.

+## Supported file formats

-Currently, Hexatomic supports the following additional file formats:
+Currently, Hexatomic supports the following external file formats:

 - [PAULA XML](https://github.com/korpling/paula-xml)
 - [EXMARaLDA files](https://exmaralda.org)